efredericks/CloudAppsDev/_posts/7-APIs.md

 ## Let's be RESTful

-RESTful services are more than likely a phrase you've heard in the past.
+[RESTful services](https://restfulapi.net/) are more than likely a phrase you've heard in the past.
 If you already know what they are, wonderful, however we should talk about what they exactly are and how we can use them to interact with our cloud services.

 First of all, what is it to be **RESTful**?

-A RESTful (REpresentational State Transfer)-ful service follows a standardized approach for enabling interaction.
+A RESTful (REpresentational State Transfer)-ful service follows a [standardized approach](https://www.w3.org/2001/sw/wiki/REST) for enabling interaction.

 [Wikipedia has a delightful overview of what REST means](https://en.wikipedia.org/wiki/Representational_state_transfer)!

-Effectively, a service accepts
+Effectively, REST is a set of constraints that a service follows to allow other services/applications/users to use it via common HTTP requests.
+Specifically, a RESTful API can be queried via `GET`, `POST`, `PUT`, and `DELETE` calls.
+Given that the greater web is HTTP-based, a RESTful API provides a very familiar approach to interaction.
+Another nice benefit is that REST is stateless -- nothing state-related needs to be stored/referenced to work.
+You can also perform authentication/authorization with REST as well, OAuth or other token-based approaches can be used to enable security for RESTful services.

 Figure 1 shows an example of a RESTful interaction between an application and an API (c/o TowardsDataScience):